P-p-H-d/mlib/README.md

 the mpz\_clear function for the CLEAR operator of the type (aka destructor), the mpz\_set function for the SET operator of the type (aka copy), the mpz\_init\_set function for the INIT\_SET operator of the type (aka copy constructor).
-See oplist chapter for more detailled information.
+See oplist chapter for more detailed information.

 We can also write the same example shorter: